Ria424/developers-animatesdk-docs/ToolObj_object/ToolObj6.md

 #### Description

-Method; associates an XML file with the tool.
+Method; Associates an XML file with the tool.
 The file specifies the options to appear in a modal panel that is invoked by an Options button in the Property inspector.
 You would usually use this method in the configureTool() function inside your JSFL file.
 See [ConfigureTool()](../Top-Level_Functions_and_Methods/configureTool.md).

 For example, the PolyStar.xml file specifies three options associated with the Polygon tool: